Turkey 101: Everything You Need to Know for a Perfect Bird

 One or Two? – And speaking of size, if you have the oven space, consider roasting two smaller turkeys rather than one humongous one.
 They roast more evenly – and you could even make two different recipes if you are so inclined.

 Be Equipped – Make sure your turkey fits in your oven and make sure that you have a pan large enough for your bird!
 We love this Cuisinart pan and rack combo for even heating, easy cleaning and sturdy handles.
+Please do not use a flimsy disposable aluminum pan.
+Not only are they dangerous and hot fat and juices can easily splash out, but they do not conduct heat evenly and they hinder gravy making.

 - Most turkeys will have a neck and the giblets (heart, gizzard, liver) tucked inside, sometimes wrapped in a bag, sometimes not.
 Once you have taken the turkey out of its outer wrapper, reach inside the main cavity and the neck cavity to remove any of these turkey parts.
 We use the neck, heart and gizzard to enhance stock.
 The liver can add a bitter flavor to stock so we discard it.